Code-Institute-Submissions/dragonsden/README.md

 - [Accessibility checker](https://www.achecker.ca)
     - 5 problems concerning use of ```<i>``` element (used for fontawsome) The checker suggests using ```<em>``` or ```<strong>```.
       - *Font awsome recommends using the ```<i>``` element for their icons.
-I've followed font awsome's [guidelines for accessibility](https://fontawesome.com/how-to-use/on-the-web/other-topics/accessibility) to make all font awesome icons accessible.*
+Font awesome's [guidelines for accessibility](https://fontawesome.com/how-to-use/on-the-web/other-topics/accessibility) has been followed to make all font awesome icons accessible.*
     - Potential problems concerning <img> elements and ```alt=""``` description being too short.
       - *All images have ```alt=""``` descriptions.
 None of the images are semantically important.*
 - [Autoprefixer](https://autoprefixer.github.io/)